fallen-icarus/cardano-loans/README.md

 assets to collateral, interest rates, and term length are all negotiated and agreed upon fully p2p - no oracle feeds required.

-Although this (at first) presents a bootstrapping problem, it may be overcome by the fact that this protocol may be the fastest way for the most financially underserved peoples to begin building a credit history.
+Although this presents a bootstrapping problem, it may be overcome by the fact that this protocol may be the fastest way for the most financially underserved peoples to begin building a credit history.
 Prospective borrowers are incentivized to build p2p relationships within a global marketplace of prospective lenders, who themselves are incentivized to lend by the relatively high rates that financially underserved borrowers would be willing to pay.
 Since offers are public, lenders can see all offers being made to the borrower and/or for that loan asset, resulting in a healthy competition between lenders, and a healthy interest-rate discovery mechanism.
+And since this protocol does not rely on any team or "utility token", this market is immune to any top-down influence.

 With enough users and liquidity, this protocol may eventually *serve* as the de-facto oracle for market-driven interest-rate discovery.